 The Hells

-Demons and the god of death himself find no challenge in tempting and damning the souls considered easily corruptible.
+Demons and the god of death himself find no challenge in tempting and damning the souls considered easily corruptible. (e.g., those already guilty of grave sin in the living realm.)
 Instead, they find the greatest entertainment and achievement in damning virtuous ones.

 Unlike the heavens, more is known about the hells due to pervasive demonic influence in the living realm, necromancers, and hellish creatures sharing what they know.